areaDetector/areaDetector/INSTALL_GUIDE.md

 nothing additional needs to be installed.
 Windows users can skip the rest of this section.

-In areaDetector release prior to R2-0 prebuilt versions of these libraries were also included for Linux and Darwin.
+In areaDetector releases prior to R2-0 prebuilt versions of these libraries were also included for Linux and Darwin.
 This became too hard to maintain because of compiler version dependencies, so they are no longer provided.